iSOLveIT/protege_owl/_sources/index.rst.txt

 Once you have downloaded the file open the SHACL Editor: Window>

-You will see an example shapes file in the editor when it opens but that isn’t the shapes file you are looking for.
+You will see an example shapes file in the editor when it opens but that isn't the shapes file you are looking for.
 From the editor click on the Open button at the top of the tab and navigate to the PizzaShapes.txt file you downloaded.